-In her book Artificial Unintelligence: How Computers Misunderstand the World, Meredith Broussard, explains through real-life examples and anecdotes how AI and computer programming works and how it isn’t that intelligent after all.
+In her book Artificial Unintelligence: How Computers Misunderstand the World, Meredith Broussard explains through real-life examples how AI and computer programming work and how it isn’t that intelligent after all.

 It is in our nature to provide some sort of agency, or even attach a personality, to some things depending on how they behave.
 We are starting to believe robots and computers can be intelligent and think a bit like us, but they aren’t.
 AI works via statistical inferences based on troves of data.

-AI is not really intelligent.
 DeepBlue can beat Kasparov at chess, and AlphaGo can do the same with the Go world champion, but they don’t know that they have won.
-They don’t know what winning means, and they don’t even know what a game is.
+They don’t know what winning means.
 They don’t even know that they exist.
-They don’t know anything, apart from what the best move out of millions is to win a game.
+They don’t know anything apart from what the best move out of millions is to win a game.